junsklee/cubrid-testtools/CTP/builder_tester/docs/DOCKER_OPTIMIZATION.md

 ### 3. Image Cache Management
 - Keeps up to 20 images by default (configurable)
-- Automatically evicts oldest images when limit reached
+- Automatically evicts oldest images and removes provisioning containers when limit reached
 - Each image is ~1-2GB (includes full CUBRID installation)

 ## Configuration